 To be most successful, you’ll want to share your budget sheet with others.
 You may have different reasons for wanting to share your budget – either with a spouse so you can keep track of expenses jointly, with a family member or friend to act as an accountability coach to help you stay on track, or even with a trusted financial advisor.

 Whatever your reasons for sharing your budget sheet, this collaboration can be key to sticking to your budget.
-And you’ll want a template that is built for this type of sharing.

 Setting Up Your Budget – Some Tools to Help

 There are a number of handy tools out there to help you stick to your plans – take a look at these to help you organize your budget, track your spending, and make sure online spending isn’t putting you at risk:

 - BillGuard – BillGuard helps you take a deeper look at your credit card statements and will help you spot if you’ve accidentally signed up for products or services you’ve forgotten about it or didn’t know you had signed up for.

 - Smartsheet – Smartsheet looks like a spreadsheet, but is online and much more flexible than a traditional Excel spreadsheet.
 It’s easy to customize and share with others – with a straightforward monthly budget template to help you get started right away.